SyncfusionExamples/how-to-display-few-cells-of-a-columns-have-different-foreground-along-with-underline-based-on-a-cond/README.md

-# How to display few cells of a columns have different foreground along with underline based on a condition in WPF DataGrid (SfDataGrid)?
+# How to Display Few Cells of a Columns have Different Foreground Along with Underline Based on a Condition in WPF DataGrid?

-This sample show cases how to apply the conditional styling for grid columns in [WPF DataGrid](https://www.syncfusion.com/wpf-ui-controls/datagrid) (SfDataGrid)?
+This sample show cases how to apply the conditional styling for grid columns in [WPF DataGrid](https://www.syncfusion.com/wpf-controls/datagrid) (SfDataGrid).

-# About the sample
+You can apply the conditional styling for [GridColumn](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Grid.GridColumn.html) by using converter and [CellTemplate](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.GridColumnBase~CellTemplate.html) in `DataGrid`.

-You can apply the conditional styling for [GridColumn](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.GridColumn.html) by using converter and [CellTemplate](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.GridColumnBase~CellTemplate.html) in [WPF DataGrid](https://www.syncfusion.com/wpf-ui-controls/datagrid) (SfDataGrid).
+#### XAML
 ```xml
 <Window.Resources>
     <local:WbsElementToHyperLinkConverter x:Key="WbsElementToHyperLinkConverter"/>